myarotskaya/architecture-center/docs/data/concepts/non-relational-data.md

 ## Graph data stores
 A graph data store manages two types of information, nodes and edges.
 Nodes represent entities, and edges specify the relationships between these entities.
 Both nodes and edges can have properties that provide information about that node or edge, similar to columns in a table.
 Edges can also have a direction indicating the nature of the relationship.

 The purpose of a graph data store is to allow an application to efficiently perform queries that traverse the network of nodes and edges, and to analyze the relationships between entities.
-The follow diagram shows an organization's personnel data structured as a graph.
+The following diagram shows an organization's personnel data structured as a graph.
 The entities are employees and departments, and the edges indicate reporting relationships and the department in which employees work.
 In this graph, the arrows on the edges show the direction of the relationships.

 ![Example of data in a graph data store](../../guide/technology-choices/images/graph.png)